 Innovation and development is a vital driver of economic growth and stability, ushering in economic and social prosperity.
 New ideas and products act as catalysts for a set of new goods and services that could change the economy and increase employment.
 Further, businesses are better positioned to compete in the global marketplace with constant R&D investments at the proper levels.
 Therefore, to get the best competitive advantage and keep the business continually growing, investment in research and development must be continuously made.
 In this article, we look at some of the ways of securing funding for research and development of the new product or a new process or new systems.

 SIDBI Revolving Fund for Technology Innovation [SRIJAN Scheme]

-SIDBI provides financial assistance to MSMEs towards development, scaling up, demonstration and commercialization of innovative technology based projects.
-The financial assistance is provided in the form of early stage debt funding on softer terms for development, demonstration and commercialization of new innovations in emerging technological areas, un-proven technologies, new products, process, etc. which have not been successfully commercialized so far.
+SIDBI provides financial assistance to MSMEs towards development, scaling up, demonstration and commercialization of innovative technology-based projects.
+The financial assistance is provided in the form of early-stage debt funding on softer terms for development, demonstration and commercialization of new innovations in emerging technological areas, un-proven technologies, new products, process, etc. which have not been successfully commercialized so far.
 The maximum loan amount provided is generally not more than Rs.100 lakhs per project at a concessional rate of interest of not more than 5% per annum.
-Assistance upto 80% of the total project cost is normally considered and in certain cases, higher amounts of assistance is considered based on the innovative content of the project.
+Assistance up to 80% of the total project cost is normally considered and in certain cases, higher amounts of assistance are considered based on the innovative content of the project.
 Costs covered under the SRIJAN Scheme include: